dhrushilbadani/TeleCal/README.md

 # TeleCal
 Integrates Cal students' class schedules (from TeleBears) with their Google Calendars.
 In Python.

-This is a Python tool to integrate Cal students' class schedules (from [TeleBears](https://telebears.berkeley.edu/telebears/home) with their [Google Calendars](https://www.google.com/calendar/) using the [Google Calendar API for Python](https://developers.google.com/google-apps/calendar/quickstart/python).
-Since there's no available
+This is a Python tool to integrate Cal students' class schedules (from [TeleBears](https://telebears.berkeley.edu/telebears/home)) with their [Google Calendars](https://www.google.com/calendar/).
+No need to login to TeleBears to check your schedule ever again, it's all on your Google Calendar!
-API for TeleBears as of now and scraping the website with just the [class list URL](https://telebears.berkeley.edu/telebears/enrollment?action=class_list) is impossible (let me know if you do succeed though; I tried the Selenium, requests, BeautifulSoup and mechanize libraries to no avail!), students will instead simply have to save the webpage of their [class list](https://telebears.berkeley.edu/telebears/enrollment?action=class_list) in the TeleCal directory.

-You'll need the [Google Calendar API](https://developers.google.com/google-apps/calendar/quickstart/python) (you may skip Step 1) and [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4) to run this.
+Uses the [Google Calendar API](https://developers.google.com/google-apps/calendar/quickstart/python) (you may skip Step 1), [Selenium](http://selenium-python.readthedocs.org/), [PhantomJS](http://phantomjs.org/) and [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4).
+Since there's no TeleBears API, I had to work my way around CalNet authentication using Selenium and PhantomJS ;)

 ##Usage
-* Download the .zip file from the pane on the right >> , and extract its contents.
+* Download the .zip file from the pane on the right >> , and extract its contents (Git folks can feel free to fork + pull instead).
-* Go to your [TeleBears class list](https://telebears.berkeley.edu/telebears/enrollment), and save the page as an HTML file in the TeleCal/ directory.
-* Run TeleCal.py (in the extracted folder):
+* Get the necessary libraries** and run TeleCal.py (in the extracted folder):
     ```
     python TeleCal.py
     ```
+* You'll first be asked to enter your CalNet credentials -- I'm not storing them, I swear.
+Check the source code if you're worried!
-* You'll be provided with two choices:
+* You'll then be provided with two choices for your Google Calendar:
-  * Use existing credentials that TeleCal stores securely on your machine (if they exist), or
+  * Use existing Google credentials that TeleCal stores securely on your machine (if they exist), or
-  * Provide new credentials by logging in with OAuth2 authentication to his/her Google account in a browser window that'll automatically open up.
+  * Provide new Google credentials by logging in with OAuth2 authentication to your Google account in a browser window that'll automatically open up after the next step.
-* You'll then be asked to provide the end date for the semester, and TeleCal will then integrate your class schedule into your Google Calendar.
-If you've synced your smartphone's calendar with your Google account, it'll show up there as well!
+* You'll then be asked to provide the end date for the semester.

+Voilà, TeleCal will then integrate your class schedule into your Google Calendar!
+If you've synced your smartphone's calendar with your Google account, it'll show up there as well.

+**I tried creating an executable using pyinstaller.
+Didn't work unfortunately!